Teleradiology

-Teleradiology is the transmission of radiological patient images, such as x-rays, CTs, and MRIs, from one location to another for the purposes of sharing studies with other radiologists and physicians.
-Teleradiology is a growth technology given that imaging procedures are growing approximately 15% annually against an increase of only 2% in the radiologist population.
+Teleradiology is the transmission of radiological patient images from procedures such as x-rays photographs, Computed tomography (CT), and MRI imaging, from one location to another for the purposes of sharing studies with other radiologists and physicians.
 Teleradiology allows radiologists to provide services without actually having to be at the location of the patient.
 This is particularly important when a sub-specialist such as an MRI radiologist, neuroradiologist, pediatric radiologist, or musculoskeletal radiologist is needed, since these professionals are generally only located in large metropolitan areas working during daytime hours.
-Teleradiology allows for trained specialists to be available 24/7.
+Teleradiology allows for specialists to be available at all times.

-Teleradiology utilizes standard network technologies such as the internet, telephone lines, wide area network, local area network (LAN) and the latest high tech being computer clouds.
-Specialized software is used to transmit the images and enable the radiologist to effectively analyze what can be hundreds of images for a given study.
-Technologies such as advanced graphics processing, voice recognition, artificial intelligence and image compression are often used in teleradiology.
-Through tele radiology and mobile DICOM viewers, images can be sent to another part of the hospital, or to other locations around the world.
+Teleradiology utilizes standard network technologies such as the Internet, telephone lines, wide area networks, local area networks (LAN) and the latest advanced technologies such as medical cloud computing.
+Specialized software is used to transmit the images and enable the radiologist to effectively analyze potentially hundreds of images of a given study.
+Technologies such as advanced graphics processing, voice recognition, artificial intelligence, and image compression are often used in teleradiology.
+Through teleradiology and mobile DICOM viewers, images can be sent to another part of the hospital or to other locations around the world with equal effort.

+Teleradiology is a growth technology given that imaging procedures are growing approximately 15% annually against an increase of only 2% in the radiologist population.

 Reports

-Teleradiologists can provide a Preliminary Read for emergency room cases and other emergency cases or a Final Read for the official patient record and for use in billing.

-Preliminary Reports include all pertinent findings and a phone call for any critical findings.
-For some Teleradiology services, the turnaround time is extremely rapid with a 30-minute standard turnaround and expedited for critical and stroke studies.

-Teleradiology Final Reports can be provided for emergency and non-emergency studies.
-Final reports include all findings and require access to prior studies and all relevant patient information for a complete diagnosis.
-Phone calls with any critical findings are signs of quality services.

-Teleradiology Preliminary or Final Reports can be provided for all doctors and hospitals overflow studies.
-Teleradiology can be available for intermittent coverage as an extension of practices and will provide patients with the highest quality care.
+Teleradiology services commonly provide either preliminary or final interpretations of medical imaging studies.
+Preliminary reads are frequently used in emergency settings to support immediate clinical decisions and may include direct communication of critical findings to the referring physician.
+Some providers report turnaround times of approximately 30 minutes for emergency cases, with faster processing for time-sensitive conditions such as stroke.

+Final reads are definitive and used in official patient records and billing.
+These reports typically include all relevant findings and may require access to prior imaging and clinical data.
+Teleradiology is also employed to provide off-hour or overflow coverage for healthcare institutions lacking continuous on-site radiology staffing.

 Subspecialties

-Some teleradiologists are fellowship trained and have a wide variety of subspecialty expertise including such difficult-to-find areas as Neuroradiology, Pediatric Neuroradiology, Thoracic Imaging, Musculoskeletal Radiology, Mammography, and Nuclear Cardiology.
+Some teleradiologists are fellowship trained and have a wide variety of subspecialty expertise including such difficult-to-find areas as neuroradiology, pediatric neuroradiology, thoracic imaging, musculoskeletal radiology, mammography, and nuclear cardiology.

-There are also various medical practitioners who are not radiologists that take on studies in radiology to become sub specialists in their respected fields, an example of this is dentistry where oral and maxillofacial radiology (Oral & Maxillofacial Radiology) allows those in dentistry to specialize in the acquisition and interpretation of radiographic imaging studies performed for diagnosis of treatment guidance for conditions affecting the maxillofacial region.
+There are also various medical practitioners who are not radiologists that take on studies in radiology to become sub specialists in their respected fields, an example of this is dentistry where oral and maxillofacial radiology allows those in dentistry to specialize in the acquisition and interpretation of radiographic imaging studies performed for diagnosis of treatment guidance for conditions affecting the maxillofacial region.

+Teleultrasound

+Teleradiology infrastructure has also been adapted to support point-of-care ultrasound (POCUS) in remote and austere environments.
+In teleultrasound—also known as telementored ultrasound—a remote expert guides a non-specialist in real time during image acquisition.
+This technique has been successfully demonstrated in extreme settings, including aboard the International Space Station, on Mount Everest, and during helicopter flight.